 If you love films and spend way too much time thinking about awards shows like the Emmys or the Oscars, then the chances are that you are familiar with the concept of awards bait.
 Every year, as the movie world gears up for the exhausting delight that is awards season, a slew of titles enters the fray that, for better or worse, are deemed to be the kind of stories that are just desperate to receive golden statues and standing ovations.
-You know the films I’m talking about: The well-manicured historical dramas full of lavish costuming and many a stiff upper-lip; the inspiring biopics about tortured geniuses and their supportive wives; acting tour de forces where a performer spent months in character and even longer bragging about it to the press.
+You know the films I’m talking about: the well-manicured historical dramas full of lavish costuming and many a stiff upper lip.
+The inspiring biopics about tortured geniuses and their supportive wives.
+Acting tour de forces where a performer spent months in character and even longer bragging about it to the press.
 Is there a movie dropping this year featuring a beloved actor playing a familiar face, complete with prosthetics and noticeable weight gain/loss, preferably one that tells a story close to Hollywood or one full of things being smashed?
 If so, then you can bet that it’s being called the awards bait of the season.

 This concept is mostly discussed in terms of films because of the specific nature of marketing and publicity that goes into the annual awards race leading up to the Oscars.
 It’s a process that requires a cycle of tried-and-tested tools, from schmoozing at the right parties to glossy magazine interviews wherein the director wears a fancy scarf and discusses their inspirations.
 With every year, there’s a new set of movies to consider.
 Compare this to the landscape of television, where shows can run for many seasons and re-enter the awards conversations with regularity.
 This makes the idea of awards bait for TV much trickier to pin down.
 Yet, every now and then, there’s a TV series that doesn’t go away, one that appears on Emmy ballots with such inevitability, even if critics don’t entirely agree with its placement.
-Consider how Frasier was the Television Academy’s most beloved comedy in the ‘90s, long after it passed its prime, or the domination of Veep and Game of Thrones in the 2010s, even as the latter became a contentious topic.
+Consider how Frasier was the Television Academy’s most beloved comedy in the 1990s, long after it passed its prime, or the domination of Veep and Game of Thrones in the 2010s, even as the latter became a contentious topic.

 And then there is Ozark.

 Netflix has only been making original programming for seven or so years.
 In the context of American TV, they are still one of the youngest kids at the table.
 What they do possess, however, is immense financial clout.
 Netflix was willing to throw everything at the wall to see what stuck in an attempt to get the legitimacy and attention of the industry that seemed so hesitant to welcome them in.
 Their awards campaigns for the Emmys (and, later, the Oscars) were notoriously flush with cash.
 Variety reported that Netflix was spending tens of millions of dollars on its Emmy campaigning.
 This was seen as a worthwhile strategy as awards attention could lead to more paying subscribers.
-It also put them head and shoulders above the competition because the traditional networks simply could not keep up with their checkbooks.
+It also put Netflix head and shoulders above the competition because the traditional networks simply could not keep up.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!